Gemmane0-0/Game-Programing/README.md

 Attributions: We used some from the unity asset store, and some sound effects that we recording for the hit sound.

 we made the game in the version of: Unity 2021.3.36f1

+NOTE: we used the branch "fake_main" to run our game, we came across an error with the default main for some reason.